DevilishSpirits/arcollect/README.md

 I am open to contributions but keep in mind that this is a personal project, not a community driven thing.
 Arcollect mostly have what I use and can do with time, but it is built with extensibility and platform agnostism in mind.

-Your favorite platform is likely missing, with a content-script in `webextension` you can add support into Arcollect.
-Chromiums and macOS support are also welcome.
+Your favorite platform is likely missing, with a content-script in `webextension` you can add support into Arcollect. macOS support is also welcome.
 Better Windows integration too, especially font rendering.
 Some KDE integrations also.